Kavya Madhavan

-Kavya Madhavan (born 19 September 1984) is an Indian former actress, who acted predominantly in Malayalam films, and a few Tamil films.
+Kavya Madhavan (born 19 September 1984), is a former Indian actress who acted predominantly in Malayalam films, and a few Tamil films.
 She made her debut in 1991 as a child artist in Pookkalam Varavayi.
 Her debut role as one of the lead actresses (the other being Samyuktha Varma) was in Lal Jose's Chandranudikkunna Dikkil in 1999, when she was in the ninth grade.
 Its success established her status as one of the leading actress in the Malayalam industry during the 2000s.
 She has since acted in over 75 films.
 She has won the Kerala State Film Award for Best Actress twice, for her performances in Perumazhakkalam (2004) and Khaddama (2010).

 Early life

-Kavya Madhavan was born on 19 September 1984 to P. Madhavan and Shyamala in Nileshwaram, Kasaragod, India.
+Kavya Madhavan was born on 19 September 1984 into a Chaliya Hindu family to P. Madhavan and Shyamala in Nileshwaram, Kasaragod, India.
 She has a brother Midhun Madhavan, who is a fashion designer.
 She completed her schooling at Rajah's Higher Secondary School in Nileshwaram.
 She began learning classical dance whilst at school and participated in various dance competitions.